Use SLEAP on the SWC HPC cluster#

 $ module list

-If you have troubles with loading the SLEAP module, see this guide’s Troubleshooting section.
+If you have troubles with loading the SLEAP module, see the Troubleshooting section.

 Install SLEAP on your local PC/laptop#